-In the midst of the craziness, we managed to pull aside Mike Thornton, curator of Holiday Express, for a quick chat to learn some interesting tidbits about him and his exhibition.
+Before you stop by, meet Mike Thornton, curator of Holiday Express, to learn some interesting tidbits about him and his exhibition.
+Read on!

 Shana (S): Thanks so much for chatting with us about Holiday Express!
 It’s an exhibition that our families look forward to every holiday season.
 So tell us, what is your official title at the New-York Historical Society and what does it mean you get to do?

 Mike Thornton (MT): I am the associate curator of material culture, and I’m tasked with looking at our collections that deal with the social history of the United States as understood through objects.
 There are curators of lots of things, but I’ve always gravitated more toward how U.S. historical events are understood by looking at everyday objects.